LukaszPlawinski/DigiShop/README.md

 * In heroku environment i saved variables such us:
 * Right know fully deployed website is visible on heroku server.

-###How to Run Project locally for example in  Cloud9:
+### How to Run Project locally for example in  Cloud9:
 It have to be installed:
 * Python 3.6
 * Pip
 * Git

-1.Clone github repository
+1. Clone github repository
 ```
 git clone https://github.com/JordenCI/UnicornAttractor---Milestone-4
 ```
-2.Install required modules
+2. Install required modules
 ```
 pip3 -r requirements.txt.
 ```